About the Port

 Our Local Commitment

-The Port was established in 1958 as a special-purpose district under Washington state statute RCW 53.
+The Port was established in 1958 as a special-purpose district under the Revised Code of Washington (RCW) Chapter 53.

 Port of Benton’s District Encompasses Two-Thirds of Benton County, Including North Richland, Benton City and Prosser

 Public ports in Washington were authorized under the Port District Act of 1911.
 Each of Washington’s 75 ports was formed by a vote of the people and governed by publicly-elected, local officials.

 Washington Port Districts are unique special purpose districts with the primary mission of promoting economic development.

 Ports can build and operate commercial and general aviation airports, marine terminals, marinas, railroads and industrial parks.
 In addition, ports can lease public property for commercial activities, create public amenities to provide recreational opportunities and stimulate tourism.
 Ports are also involved in substantial environmental restoration projects, cleaning up polluted properties from the industries of generations past.